wonders of tanzania

 Day 5- Lake Manyara National Park

-Next we visit the Olduvai Gorge, where Louis and Mary Leakey unearthed remarkable fossils in the 1950's that changed our understanding of human evolution.
+Following a picnic lunch in Ngornogoro we ascend the crater walls en route to the Olduvai Gorge, where Louis and Mary Leakey unearthed remarkable fossils in the 1950's that changed our understanding of human evolution.
 Homo habilis occupied Olduvai Gorge, here at the edge of the Rift Valley, approximately 1.9 million years ago.

 We’ll wrap up our day’s travels with game viewing in the Serengeti en-route to our camp!
 As with all of our tented camps take the time to savor the night sky, searching for the Southern Cross and other constellations not visible from the northern hemisphere.
-Overnight Serengeti: Kati Kati Tented Camp.
+Overnight Southern Serengeti: Lake Masek Tented Camp.

 Day 11 – Serengeti – Dar es Salaam

 Today we fly from the Serengeti to Dar es Salaam, via Arusha.
 Here we are in Tanzania’s largest city, former capital, and center for the arts.
+A short afternoon walking tour of the waterfront reveals a teaming marketplace and fisherman’s docks.
 The seaside Dar es Salaam is also the world’s largest Swahili speaking city.
 Overnight Dar es Salaam: Southern Sun Hotel.

 Day 12 – Selous Game Reserve